-Unsafely switching lanes can create risk for collision if the driver of a car fails to use a turn signal or to check their blind spots before switching lanes.
+Unsafely switching lanes can create a risk of collision if the driver of a car fails to use a turn signal or to check their blind spots before switching lanes.

 Dangerous road conditions

-A motorcycle malfunction due to poor design, or a defective part can render a manufacturer liable for any injury or death resulting from use of the motorcycle or part in question.
+A motorcycle malfunction due to poor design or a defective part can render a manufacturer liable for any injury or death resulting from the use of the motorcycle or part in question.

 Common Damages from a Motorcycle Accident

 The damages that you incur depend on a variety of factors, such as the severity of your accident and injuries.
 Here are a few of the different types of damages that you may be able to recover.

 After an accident, you may be stressed about your financial situation.
 Medical debt can often be incredibly high, and while your health insurance may cover some of it, the rest is left up to you.
 Compensation for your medical debt can be a large help in your recovery process.
 Not only can you receive compensation for hospital bills but also surgery costs, doctor’s visits, in-home health care, and any therapy you may need.